 Kind of makes you want to run out and start lots of calendars!
 And, hey, more power to you if that is the case.
 Of course, it is possible to combine all of these uses into one calendar.
 Some people prefer to separate these aspects of their lives, while others enjoy everything being in one place.

-Using Calendar Templates
+Using Calendar Templates on a Blank Calendar

 Knowing the purpose of your currently blank calendar helps you choose the right template or type of calendar.
 For example, at Woven, powerful scheduling is one of our top features.
 Companies and employees like that they can: